hammerheim-game/hammerheim-rules/2-core-rules.md

 playing area.
 Whatever you use, you will find that a square area approximately 4 x 4' is about right for most battles.

-#### Terrain
+##### Terrain

 The bitter struggles of a Mordheim battle take place in labyrinthine streets, ruined buildings and on derelict walkways.
 Pre-cut card and plastic scenery is available from Games Workshop, but many gamers enjoy making their own.

 As a rule, a table packed with scenery will lead to closer and more exciting games.

 Throughout the book you will find photographs, drawings and descriptions of Mordheim.
 These should give you plenty of ideas for producing your own scenery.
-Games Workshop’s book ‘How to Make Wargames Terrain’ is also a good source of ideas and practical hints on all asp
+Games Workshop’s book _‘How to Make Wargames Terrain’_ is also a good source of ideas and practical hints.

-#### Counters
+##### Counters

 Counters can help you keep track of things on the tabletop.
 You can always keep notes about who is hidden, carrying treasure, etc, but counters are a convenient memory jogger and speed the game up.

-Hidden Counter Wyrdstone Counter
+##### Hidden Counter Wyrdstone Counter
 Above are some examples of counters you could photocopy and stick onto thin card if you wish.

-#### Dice
+##### Dice

 All dice rolls use a standard six-sided dice (usually shortened to D6).
 Sometimes you will be asked to modify the result of the dice roll.
 This is noted as D6 plus or minus a number, such as D6+1 or D6-2.
 Roll the dice and add or subtract the number indicated to get the final result.
 You may have to roll a number of dice in one go.
 For example, 2D6 means roll two dice and add the scores together.
 You may also come across the term D3.
 As there is no such thing as a three-sided dice, use the following method for determining a score between 1 and 3.
 Roll a D6 and halve the score, rounding up: 1 or 2 equals 1, 3 or 4 equals 2 and 5 or 6 equals 3.
 If you are given the opportunity to re-roll a dice roll, you must accept the second score, even if it’s worse than the original.
 Artillery Dice: The Artillery Dice is one of the more Specialise dice used in Games Workshop Games; the dice is a standard six-sided dice but numbers 2, 4, 6, 8 & 10, and the final side is marked with misfire.
 A standard six-sided dice can be used in places of an Artillery Dice, just double the face value of the dice, and a Six would count as the Misfire.
 Scatter Dice: this is another more Specialise dice used in Games Workshop Games; this is a standard six-sided dice that has no numbers but has Arrows and a hit marker.
 A standard six-sided dice can be used in places of a Scatter Dice, clockwise, the top of the Dice = 1, right side = 2, Bottom = 3, left side = 4 and a 5 or 6 means that the shot was on target and did not move.

-#### Tape measure
+##### Tape measure

 For measuring ranges you will need a tape measure marked in inches, or a couple of plastic range rulers.

-#### Other equipment
+##### Other equipment

 You will also need pens and paper to record details of your warriors’ weapons and other details.
 You can use roster sheets for this, and blank ones are included at the back of this book.
 We recommend you photocopy them rather than use the originals.

 ### Characteristics